Meteor-Community-Packages/meteor-autoform/README.md

       //this.done(null, "foo"); // submitted successfully, call onSuccess with `result` arg set to "foo" },

-    // Called when any operation succeeds, where operation will be
+    // Called when any submit operation succeeds, where formType will be
-    // "insert", "update", "submit", or the method name.
+    // "insert", "update", "submit", or "method".
-    onSuccess: function(operation, result, template) {},
+    onSuccess: function(formType, result, template) {},

-    // Called when any operation fails, where operation will be
+    // Called when any submit operation fails, where formType will be
-    // "validation", "insert", "update", "submit", or the method name.
+    // "validation", "insert", "update", "submit", or "method".
-    onError: function(operation, error, template) {},
+    onError: function(formType, error, template) {},

     // Called every time the form is revalidated, which can be often if keyup
     // validation is used.